a-poor/austinpoor-dot-com/src/content/blog/the-question-is-the-answer.md

 Honestly, maybe.
 But

 > Is this just going to be used to automate away my job?

-> Isn't that just Recall?
+Again, maybe.

+> That kind of just sounds like just Microsoft Recall, right?

 ## Conclusion